Honor Code FAQ

 - The recipient of the information: employees, contractors, suppliers, potential clients or the public

-If after such an analysis you remain uncertain as to whether or not the information is proprietary, speak to your supervisor or reach out using the PLKI Honor Code Contact Form.
+If after such an analysis you remain uncertain as to whether or not the information is proprietary, speak to your supervisor.

-I realize that I can’t buy PLKI stock based on inside information, but can I advise a family member or friend to do so?
+I realize that I can’t buy RBI stock based on inside information, but can I advise a family member or friend to do so?

 No. You would be violating insider-trading laws, just as if you were buying stock yourself.
 Both you and the person you advised would be violating the law.